 A: No, the Eyelash Permit is strictly a service provided by applying lashes directly to your natural eyelash by using adhesive.
 A licensed Cosmetologist or Esthetician must provide all other services such as lash lifts, tinting or brow services.

 Q: What happens if I fail to renew my permit during the renewal period of July 1st – 31st?

-A: To restore an expired license or permit, a Restoration Application shall be submitted to the board with payment of the restoration and license fees set forth in 201 KAR 12:260 and the following:
+A: To restore an expired license or permit, a Restoration Application may be completed online.
+If the permit has been expired 2 years or more an application shall be submitted to the with proper restoration and licensing fees to bring it current.

 Qualifications to Train Eyelash Artistry or be a Board Approved Eyelash Training Program:

 - All instruction must be done by a Kentucky Board-licensed cosmetology or esthetics instructor.

 - Program curriculum will be evaluated by the Board for complete and thorough coverage of eye disorders, disease, contraindications, safe practice procedures, and accepted supplies that have been determined to be safe for use around the eye and facial tissue.

 - Program access to appropriate professional lash extension product lines for use by students/trainees.